foxiepaws/goattrk2/readme.txt

    first step of instrument wavetable is unsupported and may result in missing notes.

-6. When using a playroutine with unbuffered SID-writes (Standard /w unbuffered or Minimal) and encountering ADSR-bugs after packing/relocating, you can try
+6. When using a playroutine with unbuffered SID-writes and encountering ADSR- bugs after packing/relocating, you can try either:
-   either:
    1) Set pulse-startpos to nonzero value in the troublesome instruments and change the 1stFrame Wave parameter of some instrument slightly, for example from $09 to $0B, to disable a playroutine optimization.
 The idea in this is to make the noteinit routine take more CPU cycles.
    2) Use a playroutine with buffered writes to pack/relocate.
+You can try the "standard" buffering first, and full buffering if that does not help yet.
    3) Try hardrestart attack parameter $F for alternative SID register write order.